ml995/SubmodularUtilities.jl/README.md

 Our implementation was developed under Julia 0.6.2.
 The algorithms that have been implemented are listed as below.

+## How to Cite Submodular Utilities

-If you use our code in your project, we would be grate if you cite
+If you use our code in your project, we would be grateful if you cite

 #### [![DOI](https://zenodo.org/badge/159565266.svg)](https://zenodo.org/badge/latestdoi/159565266)